alhajee/ckan/doc/maintaining/filestore.rst

 but if you want to move the remote storage documents to the local storage you will run the migration also.

-In order to migrate make sure your CKAN instance is running as the script will request the data from the instance using APIs.
+In order to migrate make sure your FMLD instance is running as the script will request the data from the instance using APIs.
 You need to run the following on the command line to do the migration::